 Selected schools are put on a waiting list.
 There are waiting lists in each of the ARISS Regions: USA, Canada, Europe (extended to Africa and the Middle East), Russia, Far East and Australia.

 The Application form can be downloaded from this webpage.
 The list of pending applications for the European region is also available on this webpage.
-The waiting time is between 1 and 2 years, depending on the kind of contact.
+The waiting time is more or less 1 year, depending on the kind of contact.
 Indeed, ARISS School Contacts come in two flavours: direct or telebridge.

 Direct contact : amateur radio volunteers set up a satellite radio station in the school and the contact with the International Space Station is established during a pass of the ISS over the school.